beecave-homelab/docker-ctp/TESTING.md

 # Testing Plan

 This repository includes a minimal Python package, `docker_ctp`.
-The `requirements-test.txt` file lists the tools used for testing and code quality.
+The `pyproject.toml` file lists the tools used for testing and code quality.
 The following sections describe how to set up the environment and run all checks.